DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Grenade <span title="Author uses jp. ガン i.e. gun, but we say launcher, right? ;)">launcher</span> was placed on the table with great a deal of noise.

-Being able to toss around large sized gun, which was supposed to be held on both hands, by single arm was certainly a display of strength, befitting to a name of Lion King.
+Being able to toss around large sized gun, which was supposed to be held on both hands, by single hand was certainly a display of strength, befitting to the name of Lion King.

 "It is loaded with incendiary rounds.
 Here against wall you can see flamethrower.
-Our Resistance is specialized in flame power, even rounds, used by our tanks."
+Our Resistance is specialized in <span title="Original uses jp. 火力 which is literally flame/heat power, but I rephrased it">incendiary weaponry</span>, even our tanks uses such ammunition."

 "I see, though we're primary using machine guns..."